cog403-project/emotional-contagion/README.md

 # Emotional Contagion
+Update (April 17, 2021): Models in the followup folder are finalized after the completion of the paper.
+Models in the folder are not included in the results of the paper.
+SVM model in the followup folder is discussed in the paper and the model is finalized and uploaded as a follow-up to the study.

 This repository contains the term project of Daniel Mau and Savhanna McLellan for COG403: Seminar in Cognitive Science , taken in winter 2021.